Negative gearing – a term you hear a lot in investor circles, but what exactly does it mean?

 To claim on these expenses, you’ll need to keep bank statements and receipts as evidence as well as depreciation and capital works schedules.
 Getting a Quantity Survey done is also a great idea and will easily give you greater deductions than the cost of the schedule itself.

 Remember, this is just one investment strategy, and whether it’s the best one for you will depend on your personal circumstances.
-Many financial planners aren’t able to give advice on investment property purchases, so speak to your Nectar broker about who they can put you in contact with, and what your best borrowing strategy may be.
+Many financial planners aren’t able to give advice on investment property purchases, so speak to a Nectar broker about who they can put you in contact with, and what your best borrowing strategy may be.